-Our assessment of equality and human rights for the Duty is evidence-based in drawing from:
+This assessment of equality and human rights is evidence-based in drawing from:

 - A. Local Policy Strategies

 - B. National Policy Strategies

 - C. National research

 - D. International and national submissions

 - E. An online validation meeting with civil society organisations

 A: Local Policy Strategies